 Between 1800 and 1801 AD, the large estates of Dinajpur were annexed to Purnia, Rangpur and Rajshahi districts.
 No further changes were made until 1833 AD when another large portion was annexed to the districts of Bogra and Maldah.

 In 1864-1865, a vast pargana called Khatra was cut off from this district and added to Bogra district.
 Around 1868-1870, a large part of this district was added to Bogra and Maldah districts.
 In 1897-1998, Mahadevpur Thana located in the southern part of the district was transferred to Rajshahi.
 There were no further changes till the pre-Pakistan era.

 On August 14, 1947, two separate states named Pakistan and India emerged in the British-ruled India.
-At that time, according to Radcliffe Rowedad, ten thanas of this district were included in West Bengal province of India and formed Paschim Dinajpur district.
-On the other hand, Tetulia, Panchagarh, Boda, Debiganj and Patgram thana are connected to Dinajpur from Jalpaiguri district of West Bengal.
-Later, the Pakistan government merged Patgram police station with Rangpur and Dhamir, Porsha and Patnitla police stations in the southern part of Dinajpur with Naogaon sub-division of Rajshahi.
-Finally in 1984 two sub-divisions of Dinajpur Thakurgaon and Panchagarh got the status of separate districts.
+At that time, according to Radcliffe Rowedad, ten thanas of this district were included in the West Bengal province of India and formed Paschim Dinajpur district.
+On the other hand, Tetulia, Panchagarh, Boda, Debiganj, and Patgram thana are connected to Dinajpur from the Jalpaiguri district of West Bengal.
+Later, the Pakistan government merged the Patgram police station with Rangpur and Dhamir, Porsha and Patnitla police stations in the southern part of Dinajpur with the Naogaon sub-division of Rajshahi.
+Finally, in 1984 two sub-divisions of Dinajpur Thakurgaon and Panchagarh got the status of separate districts.

 Origin of Dinajpur city: